Occala/netcode.notes/FoxNet/README.md

 https://github.com/user-attachments/assets/72e211e9-a958-47bd-a838-d096c85c11f7

-Being able to spawn arbitrary objects at arbitrary counts felt very satisfying after being stuck in VRC's rigid networking, it just works.
+Being able to spawn arbitrary objects at arbitrary counts felt very satisfying after being stuck in VRC's rigid networking.
 I paid the complexity once to make a general framework and it feels stable at this point, I don't feel the need to handle it carefully when interacting with it, which is a good feeling and probably a good sign

 -----